sookie1287/ss-poc/README.md

 # Service Screener

-This is an unofficial guidance tool for AWS environments.
+An open source guidance tool for AWS environments.

 ## Overview
 Service Screener is a tool that runs automated checks on AWS environments and provide recommendations based on the [AWS Well Architected Framework](https://aws.amazon.com/architecture/well-architected/).